TeamViewer Remote Access Software

 Category: Networking

-TeamViewer is an open source, cross-platform remote access program.
-Before getting into TeamViewer's features, let's discuss what remote access software is, and the pros and cons of using it.
+I've had that experience all too often, and TeamViewer is one excellent solution to this problem.
+Using TeamViewer, you can remotely control almost any computer (PC, Mac, smartphone or tablet) over the Internet.
+But before getting into TeamViewer's features, let's discuss what remote access software is, and the pros and cons of using it.

 Remote access software allows one computer to control another connected to the Internet.
-To the user, the remote computer's mouse, display and resources are available just as if he was sitting in front of the remote computer.
-The user can point and click, run applications on the remote computer; debug problems; erase files; alter the remote computer's registry; install software; and just about anything else that he can do on his own computer.
+To the user, the remote computer's display, mouse and resources are available just as if he or she were sitting in front of it, even though it could be thousands of miles away.
+The user can point and click, run applications on the remote computer; debug problems; erase files; alter the remote computer's registry; install software; and just about anything else that could be done if the computer was in the same room.

 TeamViewer Free Remote Access Software

 But remote access can be dangerous.
 The remote user is effectively giving over control of everything on his system to someone he can't see.
 Bad guys typically gain remote access to victims' computers through social engineering or phishing.
 For example, you might get a phone call purportedly from Microsoft, with a "security rep" telling you that your system is infected with a virus and you must install remote access software so he can remove it.
-(Yes, people have actually fallen for that one.)
+(See Fake Tech Support Scams.)
 Remote access software may also be installed on your computer without your knowledge when you download and install unknown software that purports to be something else.

 One benefit of TeamViewer's architecture is that it enables remote access even through firewalls.
-TeamViewer uses secure data channels and 256-bit AES encryption to ensure security.
+TeamViewer uses secure data channels and strong encryption (256-bit AES) to ensure security.
 Unlike some other remote access programs that sell separate modules for support, desktop sharing, sales and other applications, TeamViewer is a complete remote access solution in one package.

 TeamViewer supports file transfers between connected machines.
 You can choose to show your desktop to a connected partner, display documents within applications, or remotely control your partner's computer.
 You don't even need a partner.
 An unattended computer can be controlled with TeamViewer if the software is left running on it and it has a live Internet connection.
 This is particularly useful if you're away from your computer, and need to access something on it.

-There are other free remote access tools you can try.
-See my article Free Alternatives to GoToMyPC, for the scoop on LogMeIn, Crossloop and a couple others that will do the job.
+There are other free remote tech support tools you can try.
+See my article Free Remote Access and Screen Sharing Tools, for the scoop on LogMeIn, Crossloop and a couple others that will do the job.

 Email: